 - 1. All vacations are to be taken as directed by the Commander of each Division at such time as it would be most advantageous to the efficient operations of that Division.
 However, in the assignment of vacation periods: - a.
-Police Officers with the most departmental seniority (as defined in Article 6 (M)) shall be given first consideration for vacation requests submitted during the annual vacation bidding process which shall take place in November of each year for vacations to be taken the following year.
+Police Officers with the most departmental seniority (as defined in Article 6.N) shall be given first consideration for vacation requests submitted during the annual vacation bidding process which shall take place in November of each year for vacations taken during the following three trimesters.
+The annual bidding process shall cover all dates within the three trimesters and is not limited to the calendar year following the vacation bidding process.
 Vacation requests made during the annual bid process must be in increments of at least one (1) day.
-Requests made after the annual bid process shall be approved on a first-come first-served basis; and - c.
+Requests made after the annual bid process shall be approved on a first-come first-served basis; and

+- b.
 A Police Officer may request vacation time which the Police Officer has already accrued or will have accrued prior to the requested dates.
 In the event that a Police Officer's requested vacation day, or any portion of a multi-day vacation request, falls on the Police Officer's scheduled day off, the Police Officer will not be required to use a vacation day for the scheduled day off.
 The use of the vacation request will be otherwise unaffected. - 2.
 Police Officers may accumulate vacation according to their credited years of employment with the City up to the following maximum limits: - a.
 After six (6) months: up to two hundred (200) hours; and - b.
 After nine (9) years: up to two hundred eighty (280) hours; and - c.
 After fourteen (14) years: up to three hundred twenty (320) hours. - 3.
 Any vacation earned or accrued beyond the above maximum amount will be forfeited unless utilized by the employee's anniversary date (date of hire).
-On petition of a Police Officer, the Chief may allow the Police Officer to accumulate vacation earned in excess of the maximum limits provided in subparagraphs (2 or 3); if the Chief determines that the Police Officer was unable to use vacation due to circumstances beyond the Police Officer's control. - 4.
-Other than vacation that was bid during the annual bid process, vacation must be used in a minimum of 1⁄2 hour increments.

-D. Vacation Benefits upon Termination
+On petition of a Police Officer, the Chief may allow the Police Officer to accumulate vacation earned in excess of the maximum limits provided in subparagraph 2 if the Chief determines that the Police Officer was unable to use vacation due to circumstances beyond the Police Officer's control. - 4.
+Other than vacation that was bid during the annual bid process, vacation must be used in a minimum of 1⁄2 hour increments. - D. Vacation Benefits upon Termination